 Wilbert van der Woude

-As ex-chairman of the MARUG, Wilbert is still very closely involved with the MARUG.
+As former chairman of the MARUG, Wilbert is still very closely involved with the MARUG.
 After an intership at KLM, he is now working at Ahold as a Creative Content Manager.

 As a very active MARUG member, Wencke has been part of both the MARUG Conference board as well as the MARUG Master Team.
 After for example working at Henkel, she is currently working as the Marketing Manager Benelux at Marchon Eyewear.